Neurogami/rhesus/README.md

 By default, the file-end patterns are: `rb txt rhtml ini yml yaml Rakefile gemspec`.

+NOTE: A recent addition, and still evolving, is the use of a `.options.yaml` file in the root of a template folder.

+The problem is that you may have a large set files that do not need any template processing.

+Worse, some files may be actual templates (or contain Erb markup) that should be copied over as-is, but would otherwise get preprocessed.

+a `.options.yaml` file can contain a hash of file patterns, like this

+        noparse:
+          -  /gems/gems/rack
+          - .git/

+        ignore:
+          - .git/

+This tells `rhesus` that any file whose template path matches on any of the items listed un `noparse` should not be parsed for tempalte variables, and simply copied over as-is.

+The array under `ignore` means to ignore any files or directories that match on that substring.
+No parsing, no copying.

 When you select a template set, Rhesus scans these files for Erb variables.
 It then prompts you to provide values.
 If you use any of these variable names in file or path names then Rhesus will apply those values to the names and paths when applying the template.